DrFungi/2024-01-22_Algorithms_TP/README.md

 For this exercise we had to create a program that helps a travel agent to keep track of clients and travel plans.
-The person does this through a menu that can add new clients, add new travel plans, and remove travel plans; the travel agent also has the option to delete travel plans.
+The person does this through a menu that can add new clients, sell travel plans, add new travel plans, and remove travel plans;

-## Problem solution
+the travel agent also has the option to delete travel plans and to show the plans during the day.
+Each travel plan contains a destination, transport, accomodation and recreational activities.
+Inside each of the above items, there are several other categories.

 ## Challenges encountered

 Naming conventions were particularly challenging.
-My IDE (Rider)kept telling me to rename the variables and functions and I really did not understand why
+My IDE (Rider)kept telling me to rename the variables and functions and I understood that there were some naming conventions but I did not follow them in this project.